 The choices I made with settings and lenses and filters, had a very real impact on each finished work.

 When I’m teaching, I get more questions about composition than just about any other subject – but most of the time, my students don’t realize they are asking about composition.
-That’s why I created our new Composition Course.
+That’s why I created our new Creating Impact Course.
 I wanted to share more than the basic rules.
 I wanted to push way beyond the standard teaching of composition – which is so often glossed over or dismissed as beginner fare.
 There is so much more to composition than most photographers realize.

 Feel free to share your own examples in the comments below.